siliconmoksha/lil-cpu/README.md

-# lil-cpu
+# The Silicon Symphony
-⚗️ This is one of my favorite experiments.
-It's a proof of concept to test the efficiency of my tech stack while demonstrating the basic of a CPU internal working
+⚗️ This compelling proof-of-concept delves into the very heart of a CPU, revealing its intricate internal rhythm while simultaneously orchestrating a grand experiment to measure the raw, unadulterated efficiency of diverse tech stacks, illuminating the optimal harmony between hardware and software.